Shane Black

-Shane Black (born December 16, 1961) is an American filmmaker and actor who has written such films as Lethal Weapon, The Monster Squad, The Last Boy Scout, Last Action Hero, and The Long Kiss Goodnight.
-He is also known as the original creator of the Lethal Weapon franchise.
-As an actor, Black is best known for his role as Rick Hawkins in Predator (1987).
+Shane Black (born December 16, 1961) is an American screenwriter, film director, and actor, known for his distinctive style of action and action comedy films.
+He originated the Lethal Weapon franchise, and has also written such films as The Monster Squad (1987), The Last Boy Scout (1991), Last Action Hero (1993), and The Long Kiss Goodnight (1996).
+As an actor, Black is best known for his role as Hawkins in Predator (1987).

 He made his directorial debut with the film Kiss Kiss Bang Bang in 2005.
-Black went on to write and direct Iron Man 3 (2013), The Nice Guys (2016), and The Predator (2018).
+Black went on to write and direct Iron Man 3 (2013), The Nice Guys (2016), The Predator (2018) and Play Dirty (2025).

 Early life and education

 Black was born and raised in Pittsburgh, Pennsylvania, the son of Paul and Patricia Ann Black.
-His father was in the printing business, and helped Black get an interest in hardboiled fiction, such as the works of Mickey Spillane and the Matt Helm series.
+His father was in the printing business, and helped Black develop his interest in hardboiled fiction, including the works of Mickey Spillane and the Matt Helm series.
+He grew up in the suburbs of Lower Burrell and Mount Lebanon, Pennsylvania, and later moved to Fullerton, California, during his sophomore year of high school.
+In Fullerton, he attended Sunny Hills High School.